-Before being able to practice in the field, dermatologists must first complete a one year internship followed by a three year residency program.
-It is during this time that dermatologists acquire all of the on hands experience and much of the field specific knowledge that they need to perform their duties in an efficient and responsible manner once they complete their residency.
+Before being able to practice in the field, dermatologists must first complete a one-year internship followed by a three-year residency program.
+It is during this time that dermatologists acquire all of the hands-on experience and much of the field-specific knowledge that they need to perform their duties in an efficient and responsible manner once they complete their residency.

 Skin cancer represents the greatest threat to our lives if it is allowed to spread unabated because of detection failure.
-Studies have repeatedly shown that all cancer patients have a significantly greater chance of survival if the cancer is discovered early on and those who suffer from various skin cancers are much more likely to die when the cancer is caught late than if it is diagnosed early.
+Studies have repeatedly shown that all cancer patients have a significantly greater chance of survival if the cancer is discovered early on.
+Those who suffer from various skin cancers are much more likely to die when the cancer is caught late than if it is diagnosed early.

-Even the treatment of the most minor of skin conditions can have adverse effects if the medication or treatment method used is inappropriate.
-Allergic reactions, drug interactions, skin discoloration, the appearance of scars and other unsightly disfigurement can occur due to what many might view as the simple treatment of acne, eczema, psoriasis or a minor rash.
+Even treating minor skin conditions can have adverse effects if the medication or treatment method used is inappropriate.
+Allergic reactions, drug interactions, skin discoloration, the appearance of scars and other unsightly disfigurements can occur due to what many might view as the simple treatment of acne, eczema, psoriasis or a minor rash.
 Certain surgical procedures may also result in scarring or the appearance of stretch marks and other blemishes.

-There are different ways to address the treatment of infections, tumors and skin cancer as well and dermatologists need to be fastidious about their selection of treatment methods.
-For example, some forms of skin cancer may respond well to Mohs surgery while the procedure may provide very little benefit to others.
-This procedure attacks the cancer in an aggregate manner by removing skin in thin layers until the surgeon is no longer able to detect the presence of any remaining cancer cells.
-It may not be appropriate for larger tumors or if there is reason to suspect the cancer has metastasized.
+There are different ways to address the treatment of infections, tumors and skin cancer as well.
+Dermatologists need to be fastidious about their selection of treatment methods.
+For example, some forms of skin cancer may respond well to Mohs surgery.
+Yet, that procedure may provide very little benefit in other circumstances.
+This procedure attacks cancer in an aggregate manner by removing skin in thin layers until the surgeon is no longer able to detect the presence of any remaining cancer cells.
+It may not be appropriate for larger tumors or if there is a reason to suspect cancer has metastasized.

 Since the field of dermatology encompasses such a wide range of medical concerns, negligent treatment can result in very minor discomfort for some and physical or emotional agony for others.
 Some of the most serious injuries our Chicago dermatologist malpractice lawyers have seen include the following.